postindustria-tech/javascript-templates/README.md

 document.cookie = `  51D_PropertyName  =${"True"}`; // Spaces inside the template literal are not allowed
 document.cookie = `51D_PropertyName=START${window.middle}END`; // Concatenating strings directly within template literals is not allowed
 ```
 ---

+## CSP Considerations
+[Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is an added layer of security to mitigate cross-site and other types of attacks.
+CSP limits which 3rd party resources are loaded and what these resources are allowed to do.
+51Degrees JavaScript produced from the template is usually such a 3rd party resource when hosted on [51Degrees cloud](https://cloud.51degrees.com/api-docs/index.html).
+If CSP header specifies [script-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) it has to list 51Degrees cloud origin as a source and also add 'unsafe-eval' as a source.

+`'unsafe-eval'` source is needed because the template loads and executes dynamic javascript code snippets relying on JavaScript Function API which is in the eval() family.
+The snippets are part of the data file and are frequently updated to support latest changes in the browsers.
+Snippet execution may cause multiple server calls to load more dynamic code (in theory, in practice it usually comes down to a single server call) - thus this code can not be statically included in the template and has to be loaded dynamically as part of the JSON response of the server.

 ## Shipping / Deployment